vhonebon1/shortkeys/README.md

 # shortkeys

-Shortkeys is a programme that teaches you one useful keyboard shortcut a day.
+Shortkeys is a programme that teaches you useful Atom keyboard shortcuts using muscle memory.
+Written in Javascript using JQuery and Jasmine testing framework.